 Homa has exchange with fan shouting in middle of his birdie putt at BMW

-Homa already was struggling with short putts on a windy day at Olympia Fields, having missed a 2-foot putt on the seventh hole a 5-footer at No. 12.
+Homa already was struggling with short putts on a windy day at Olympia Fields, having missed a two-foot putt on the seventh hole and a five-footer at No. 12.

-What bothered him was what he described as a drunk fan on the 17th hole, right after Chris Kirk had left his 18-foot birdie putt about 1 foot short.
-Homa holed his 5-footer, then shouted and pointed at the man as he walked off the green.
+What bothered him was what he described as a "drunk fan" on the 17th hole, right after Chris Kirk had left his 18-foot birdie putt about one foot short.
+Homa holed his five-footer, then shouted and pointed at the man as he walked off the green.

 “I made it right in the middle, and then I just started yelling at him.”